-Clinical psychologist and academic working in private practice and as a lecturer at the University of Notre Dame (Australia; UNDA).
-Completed an ‘integrated’ program at the University of Newcastle (Australia; UoN), which involved training in clinical psychology and a research PhD in cognitive neuroscience.
+Clinical psychologist and adjunct lecturer (at the University of Notre Dame, Australia; UNDA).
+Completed an ‘integrated’ [9.5 years] PhD program at the University of Newcastle (UoN), which involved clinical training in mental health problems and research in cognitive neuroscience.
 This developed a fundamental intertwining of clinical practice with the mind and theoretical science of the brain that has continued throughout his work.

 Experience in hospital, community, and private practice settings.
 Formal training in numerous different evidence-based models of psychotherapy.
 Primarily practices psychodynamic and trauma-focussed models but also sees value in and makes use of other models.
 Board approved as primary supervisor for provisional psychologists and clinical psychology registrars.
 Clinical educator for postgraduate students in clinical and professional psychology programs at UoN and UNDA.
 Contributor to the current Hunter New England District Primary Health Network Treatment Guidelines for (C-) PTSD & Functional Neurological Disorders.
 Provides seminars and in-services to mental health professionals.